Español

 For medical questions, we encourage you to review our information with your doctor.

 Monoclonal antibodies are used to treat many diseases, including some types of cancer.
 To make a monoclonal antibody, researchers first have to identify the right antigen to attack.
-Finding the right antigens for cancer cells is not always easy, and so far mAbs have proven to be more useful against some cancers than others.
+Finding the right antigens for cancer cells isn’t always easy, and so far, mAbs have proven to be more useful against some cancers than others.

-Monoclonal antibodies are man-made proteins that act like human antibodies in the immune system.
-There are 4 different ways they can be made and are named based on what they are made of.
+Monoclonal antibodies are lab-made proteins.
+There are 4 different ways they can be made, and they are named based on what they are made of.

 Antibody-drug conjugates (ADCs): These mAbs have powerful chemotherapy (or other) drugs attached to them.
 Examples include: